 Common all through the 60s, the flamenco protest songs personified rebellion and were used as a protest to oppose the regime during Francisco Franco’s dictatorship years.
 It is a representative pillar of Spanish culture.

-13. Facts about the tooth fairy
+13. Facts about the Spanish Tooth Fairy Tales

 Fun facts about Spain encompass the tooth fairy in folktales.
 In Spain, El Ratoncito Perez is a cute mouse that replaces the tooth fairy of other cultures.
 In Spanish culture, it is said that the milk teeth of Spanish children if placed under the pillow at night are replaced by a small gift by the generous tooth mouse which is otherwise done by the tooth fairy in various cultures.

-14. A significant fact about Spain
+14. A Significant Fact about Spain

-After Belgium and Netherlands, Spain is the third country in the world to allow same-sex marriages.
+Same-sex marriage has been legalized in Spain in 2005.
+After Belgium and the Netherlands, Spain is the third country in the world to allow same-sex marriages.

-15. Spain hosts Spanish fiestas
+15. Spain Hosts Spanish Fiestas

 Colorful, vivacious, usually very loud, often chaotic, and always fun-filled, the Spanish fiestas symbolize the crux of Spain and the Spanish people.

 One such celebration is the historical celebration that is held annually in northern Spain in the city of Pamplona, Navarre.
-It is called the festival of San Fermin and is a weeklong festivity to honor Saint Fermin, the city’s first bishop, and patron saint.
+It is called the Festival of San Fermin and is a weeklong festivity to honor Saint Fermin, the city’s first bishop, and patron saint.
 The festival includes traditional and folkloric events and it has become the most internationally prominent festival in Spain with millions of people coming to participate.

 Spain continues to be among the top countries for greater life expectancy.
-Be it the Mediterranean diet or the usage of olive oil in the Spanish culture that combats various metabolic syndrome, the food keeps the body and soul of Spanish people together.
+Be it the Mediterranean diet or the usage of olive oil in the Spanish culture that combats various metabolic syndromes, the food keeps the body and soul of Spanish people together.

-17. Inspiring facts about Spain
+17. Inspiring Facts about Spain

 Don Quixote is a masterpiece of Spanish author Miguel de Cervantes and is considered to be the world’s first modern novel to be published in 1605.
 The Casa de Cervantes (Cervantes House), home to the Spanish author Miguel de Cervantes, houses the outstanding literary works of the writer and is a museum located in Valladolid, Spain.